siralomarahmed/100DaysOfCode/log-ruby.md

 ## Ruby

-Released in 1995 by Yukihiro Matsumoto anslo known as ("Matz")
+Released in 1995 by Yukihiro Matsumoto Anslo known as ("Matz")

 Ruby is a:
-1. high-level programming language
+1. Dynamically and strongly typed programming language
-2. an interpreted language
+2. High-level programming language
-3. Object-orianted programming language
+3. An interpreted language
-4. Open-source
+4. Object-orianted programming language
-5. Ruby on Rails backend
+5. Open-source

 Main Commitment